jagregory/jagregory.github.com/_posts/2009-01-10-fluent-nhibernate-auto-mapping-introduction.md

   .BuildSessionFactory();
 ```

-<p>That's all there is to automatically mapping your domain entities.
+That's all there is to automatically mapping your domain entities.
 It's all a lot easier than writing out mappings, isn't it?
 There's much more to the auto mapping that I haven't covered here, and I hope to write about those soon.
-Until then, enjoy!</p>
+Until then, enjoy!